Corook

 Corinne Savage (born January 24, 1995), known professionally as Corook, is an American singer-songwriter, producer, and multi-instrumentalist based in Nashville, Tennessee.

 Active since 2021, their debut EP, achoo!, was released on April 1, 2022, via Atlantic Records.
 They have toured with K. Flay, JP Saxe, and Jukebox the Ghost.
 Corook is also active on TikTok, having gone viral with the songs "It's OK!" in 2022, and "If I Were a Fish" in 2023.

 Early life and education

 Corook was born January 24, 1995, and grew up in Pittsburgh, Pennsylvania.
-Their musical interests began in middle school, when their mother overheard them singing Sara Bareilles's "Love Song" and encouraged them to audition for the school talent show.
+Their musical interest began in middle school, when their mother overheard them singing Sara Bareilles's "Love Song" and encouraged them to audition for the school talent show.

 Corook attended Berklee College of Music, where they studied songwriting and contemporary writing and production, and played in the alt-pop band, luhx.
 They graduated in 2017 with a dual degree.
 Their parents are divorced.